Register for Motor Fuel Tax & Carbon Tax

 - See the bulletin Coloured Fuels (MFT-CT 003) (PDF) for full details

-If you sell fuel to status Indians and Indian bands from a physical location (e.g. a gas station) on reserve land, you may qualify for the Exempt Fuel Retailer Program.
+If you sell fuel to First Nations from a physical location (e.g. a gas station) on First Nations land, you may qualify for the Exempt Fuel Retailer Program.

-- To see if you’re eligible to register as an exempt fuel retailer and to learn more about the program, see the bulletin Sales to First Nations, and the Exempt Fuel Retailer Program (MFT-CT 002) (PDF)
+- To see if you’re eligible to register as an exempt fuel retailer and to learn more about the program, see the bulletin Sales to First Nations and the Fuel Tax Exemption Program (MFT-CT 002) (PDF)

 Registered Consumers, Air Services and Marine Services